Maud Gonne: Irish republican activism

-On 10 April 1923, Maud Gonne MacBride was arrested.
+On 10 April 1923, Gonne was arrested.
 The charges were: 1) painting banners for seditious demonstrations, and 2) preparing anti-government literature.
 According to the diary account of her colleague Hannah Moynihan: Last night [10th April] at 11pm, we heard the commotion which usually accompanies the arrival of new prisoners... we pestered the wardress and she told us there were four – Maud Gonne MacBride, her daughter Mrs Iseult Stuart and two lesser lights...
 Early this morning... we could see Maud walking majestically past our cell door leading on a leash a funny little lap dog which answered to the name that sounded like Wuzzo – Wuzzo.
 She was released on 28 April, after twenty days in custody.
 Months later the women spread a rumour that Nell Ryan had died in custody in order to gain a propaganda victory.
 Women continued to be arrested.
 On 1 June Gonne was standing in protest outside Kilmainham Jail with Dorothy Macardle, the writer and activist, and Iseult Stuart.
 They were supporting hunger striker Máire Comerford.
 Again the source for this story seems to be fellow ex-prisoner Hannah Moynihan.

 Other activism

 Gonne was a leading figure in the Catholic monetary reform movement in Ireland in the 1930s.
 Formed in 1932 as the Financial Freedom Federation, they became the Irish Social Credit Party in late 1935 and Gonne MacBride was a prominent member of the group throughout the 1930s.
-They were committed to reforming Ireland’s financial and economic systems by way of instituting reforms laid out in the inter-war period by the originator of social credit economics, Major C.H.
+They were committed to reforming Ireland's financial and economic systems by way of instituting reforms laid out in the inter-war period by the originator of social credit economics, Major C.H.
 Douglas.
 In the Irish Independent in 1936, Gonne criticised Ernest Blythe's denunciation of social credit economics.
 Opening, she wrote; "I read with amazement the report of Mr. Blythe's broadcast attack on Social Credit.
 Major Douglas's contention that production has outstripped distribution with disastrous results of unemployment and starvation, tending to war and anarchy is incontrovertible, and is apparent to all in the desperate scramble for markets, the restriction of output and destruction in almost every country of consumable goods, while millions of people who need these goods are allowed to starve."

 In the 1930s, she was involved in the Friends of Soviet Russia organisation.
+She met and was photographed with the Indian independence leader Subhas Chandra Bose when he visited Ireland in 1936.

 Yeats's muse

+Gonne was a muse for Yeats.
 Many of Yeats's poems are inspired by her, or mention her, such as "This, This Rude Knocking."
 He wrote the plays The Countess Cathleen and Cathleen ni Houlihan for her.
-His poem "Aedh wishes for the Cloths of Heaven" ends with a reference to her: